Cooking Turkey with Midyett Premium Rub

 Turkey is weird in that it is often treated as a problem to be solved.
 Probably because of the built-in expectation that you MUST COOK A TURKEY annually on the fourth Thursday of every November.
 And no one likes being told what to do.

-You see, I love love love turkey.
+I love love love turkey.
 I don't know why I don't cook it more.
 I guess we cook three turkeys a year at our house.
 It's sort of an undertaking, but considering how delicious it is when done properly and how MUCH good eating you can get out of it, I am baffled that whole turkeys are cooked so rarely in my home or any other.

-Procuring the bird
+Procure the bird

 Important part:

-Get your hands on the bird at least three days before you want to cook it.
 If it is a frozen bird, you want to get it at least five days before you cook it, so you can defrost it properly.
-I'm going to assume you start here with an unfrozen bird.

 Rarity of turkey cooking may be due in part to supply.
 Supermarkets aren't necessarily going to stock them all year, and getting a good bird may be a little bit of a production.